Many people think of the Arizona landscape as nothing more than a barren desert, but not so fast, my friend!

 Sunset Crater Volcano is one of the best-preserved cinder cones in the United States.
 It gives visitors an excellent opportunity to learn about this type of volcano.

-You can drive through and see a lot of the area, but if you have the time, I recommend a short hike.
-The Lava Flow trail has a nice sidewalk that is handicap accessible, and there are great views along the way.
+You can drive through and see much of the area, but I recommend a short hike if you have the time.
+The Lava Flow trail has a nice sidewalk that is handicap accessible, with great views along the way.